node-inspector/node-inspector/readme.md

 ## Known Issues

-This pre-alpha quality code, so use at your own risk:
+This is pre-alpha quality code, so use at your own risk:

 * while not stopped at a breakpoint the console doesn't always behave as you might expect
 * hovering the mouse over the arguments of the wrapper function will crash node